potterjane/bobs-and-bangs/README.md

 ### Project Goals

 The primary goal of the Bobs & Bangs website is to provide information about the company, what services they offer and how they can book appointment or contact the company.
-The design of the website should also reflect the style of the hair salon: a blended mixture of feminine and masculine traits.
+The design of the website should also reflect the style of the hair salon: a blended mixture of feminine and masculine features.
 Features include images and videos of the hair salon and the two owners, Tilda (hair stylist) and Mathias (barber and skin care professional), modal button on the front page and a booking page to easily book appointments, reviews from customers, social links to provide a different way to learn more about the company and get more peer reviews, and a contact page with various ways to contact the company.